cartografa/cartografa/README.md

 Hi 👋, I’m Carolina.

-A developer and illustrator from Argentina.
+A developer (and illustrator) from Argentina.

-I’m currently learning React, three.js and Blender, and finishing a Full Stack Web Development Bootcamp with Node.js 💖.
+I’m currently finishing a Full Stack Web Development Bootcamp with Node.js and learning React 💖.
 I'm also progressing towards completing my Bachelor of Computer Science 🎓.

-I looooove animations, design and game development.
+I looooove animations, design and game development and I'm interested in libraries such as three.js, p5.js and GSAP.